4/5

 Emotional Quotient Test

-Emotional intelligence is a person's ability to understand and use their emotions to overcome conflict situations, build relationships with other people, and achieve the goals they set.
-A good EQ level allows an individual to correctly understand their desires, build a healthy relationship with a partner, and achieve career success.
+Emotional intelligence is a person's ability to detect their own and other people's emotions.
+We need to understand and use emotions to get out of conflict situations, build relationships and achieve our goals.
+A good level of emotional intelligence allows you to correctly understand your desires, build healthy relationships with a partner and achieve success in your career.

-After all, you probably noticed that it's so hard for many really smart people to achieve success in their careers and personal lives.
-This is because a high IQ alone is not enough for positive thinking, keeping one's body in good shape, desire, and ability to communicate with other people.
+After all, you've probably noticed that many really smart people find it so difficult to achieve success in their careers and personal lives.
+Often, people with a high IQ remain loners, devoting their time to a small range of interests.
+And all because a high IQ alone is not enough for positive thinking, keeping your body in good shape, and the desire and ability to communicate with other people.

-It is emotional intelligence that is responsible for these qualities, and that is why a person can be successful and fulfilled only with a combination of a sufficient level of IQ and EQ.
+It is emotional intelligence that is responsible for these qualities, so a person can be successful and fulfilled only with a sufficient combination of IQ and EQ.

-This test will evaluate the level of your emotional intelligence using five scales: Emotional awareness, Managing your emotions, Self-motivation, Empathy, Managing the emotions of other people.
+This test evaluates your emotional intelligence level on five scales: Emotional Awareness, Managing Your Emotions, Self-Motivation, Empathy, Managing the Emotions of Others.

-The methodology is based on general theoretical concepts of emotional intelligence as personal characteristics that allow you to recognize your emotions, control them, and recognize the emotions of other people in various situations.
+The technique is based on general theoretical ideas about emotional intelligence as personal characteristics that allow you to recognize your emotions and manage them, as well as recognize the emotions of other people in various situations.

 Instruction

-You will be offered 30 simple statements concerning your personal characteristics and traits.
-There is no wrong or right answers, just decide honestly whether you agree or disagree with each item.
+You will be asked 30 simple statements regarding your personal qualities and traits.
+There are no wrong or right answers, just honestly decide whether you agree or disagree with each point.

 1. Both negative and positive emotions serve me as a source of knowledge about how to act in life.